boldsystems-central/BOLDconnectR/README.md

 matrix).
 Please go through the help manual (Link provided above) for detailed usage of all the functions of BOLDConnectR with examples.

-*BOLDconnectR* is able to fetch public as well as private user data very fast (~100k records in a minute on a fast wired connection) and also offers functionality for data transformation and analysis.
+*BOLDconnectR* is able to retrieve data very fast (~100k records in a minute on a fast wired connection).

 *Citation:* Padhye SM, Agda TJA, Agda JRA, Ballesteros-Mejia CL, Ratnasingham S. BOLDconnectR: An R package for interacting with the